hanyslmm/HighAvailabilityWebAppUsingAwsCF/README.md

 2- Servers will need HTTP Port: 80 inbound port open (will use it with the Load Balancer and the Load Balancer Health Check).

-3- Servers will need unrestricted internet access for the outboun.
+3- Servers will need unrestricted internet access for the outbound.

 4- Load balancer should allow all public traffic (0.0.0.0/0) on port 80 inbound.